ntu-nail/CE7455/README.md

 # Intended Learning Outcomes

 In this course, students will learn state-of-the-art deep learning methods for NLP.
 Through lectures and practical assignments, students will learn the necessary tricks for making their models work on practical problems.
-They will learn to implement, and possibly invent their deep learning models using available deep learning libraries like [Pytorch](https://pytorch.org/).
+They will learn to implement and possibly invent their deep learning models using available deep learning libraries like [Pytorch](https://pytorch.org/).

 **Our Approach**